 Wick John o’Groats airport receives flights from Aberdeen and lands in the town of Wick, just south of John o’Groats.
-(John o’Groats is the most northern part of Scotland, many travel from Inverness or even from the south of England to here!)
+(John o’Groats is the most northern part of Scotland, many drive from Inverness to John o’groats or even from the south of England!)

 Good for: Far north of Scotland, NC500, ferries to Orkney.

 Shetland is the farthest north island archipelago of Scotland and flying is really the easiest way to get there.
 You’ll land at the southern tip at Sumburgh Airport.